d-stephenson/d-stephenson.github.io/_posts/2021-05-23-journal-eight-des501.md

   </tr>
   <tr>
     <td>ex</td>
-    <td>Length unit that is relative to the x-height of the current font size, this is rarely used</td>
+    <td>Length unit that is relative to the x-height of<br> the current font size, this is rarely used</td>
     <td><code>
         div {<br>
         font-size: 30px;<br>